NeoGeographyToolkit/StereoPipeline/docs/tools/cam_gen.rst

 --pixel-pitch <float (default: 0.0)>
     The camera pixel pitch.

+--distortion <string (default: "")>
+    The OpenCV radial-tangential lens distortion coefficients, as 5 numbers, in quotes, in the order k1, k2, p1, p2, k3.
+Only applicable when creating CSM cameras (:numref:`cam_gen_frame`).
+The default is zero distortion.

 --refine-camera
     After a rough initial camera is obtained, refine it using least squares.
+    This does not support distortion.
+For CSM Frame cameras, a more powerful solver is available, see option ``--refine-intrinsics``.

+--refine-intrinsics <string (default: "")>
+    Refine the camera intrinsics together with the camera pose.
+Specify, in quotes or with comma as separator, one or more of: ``focal_length``, ``optical_center``, ``other_intrinsics`` (the latter is the distortion).
+    Also can set as ``all`` or ``none``.
+In the latter mode only the camera pose is optimized.
+Applicable only with option ``--input-camera`` and when creating a CSM frame camera model (:numref:`cam_gen_frame`).

 --frame-index <string (default: "")>
     A file used to look up the longitude and latitude of image corners based on the image name, in the format provided by the